 For certification, no grade below a B- can be received in Program classes.

 The State of New Jersey requires that candidates for teacher certification fulfill General Education requirements, which are satisfied by Princeton University distribution requirements, except for the Fine Arts requirement, which may be satisfied by taking a course in creative writing, dance, film, music, visual arts and selected courses from the Department of Art and Archaeology.

-Portfolio: a collection of artifacts and evidence gathered throughout the program along with written reflections to document the student’s progress, evaluated twice ( once before beginning TPP 402 and later at a second defense of the portfolio at the completion of TPP402)
+A collection of artifacts and evidence gathered throughout the program along with written reflections to document the student’s progress, evaluated twice ( once before beginning TPP 406 and later at a second defense of the portfolio at the completion of TPP 406)